 Throughout the last decade, the accounting profession has become more complex and challenging.
 In recognition of this growing complexity, 150-hours of education has been mandated by most states as a requirement for candidates to sit for the CPA exam.
 In Maryland, the 150-hour requirement became effective July 1, 2000.

 The undergraduate catalog provides the course requirements to major in accounting.
-The graduate catalog provides the course requirements for the MBA degree.
+The graduate catalog provides the course requirements for the MAcc degree.